-Today, I’m going to share with you an eclectic mix of Victorian spa town in the Scottish Highlands and a dolphin spotting adventure on the Moray Firth.
+Today, I’m sharing with you an eclectic mix of Victorian spa town in the Scottish Highlands and a dolphin spotting adventure on the Moray Firth.

 Arriving in Strathpeffer is like stepping back in time.
 The Victorians have left an instantly recognisable imprint on the architecture of the village.
 You half expect to see elegantly dressed ladies, strolling down the street on the arm of top hatted gents with mutton-chop whiskers.